apache/flink/docs/dev/libs/cep.md

 </div>
 </div>
 It is also possible to define a temporal constraint for the pattern to be valid.
 For example, one can define that a pattern should occur within 10 seconds via the `within` method.
+Temporal patterns are supported for both [processing and event time]({{site.baseurl}}/dev/event_time.html).

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">